svetoslavastoyanova/wedding_agency_app/README.md

 Only admins have an access to the administration.
 From there they have full CRUD functionalities.

 Mandatory requirements/tests:
-I tested mainly the views because they are connected to both the Models and the Forms.
+I tested everything I could with test coverage 69%.

+Validators are used when editing the profile; creating and edting a testimonial.
+Form and Data Validation are used when using the sign-in and sign-up form.

 Bonus requirements: